-People of Latin American descent make up 34% of the North Carolina’s confirmed COVID cases, despite making up just over 12% of the state’s population.
-The majority of Siembra’s members and Latinx people in the state also work in industries considered “essential” and that were never forced to close.
+People of Latin American descent make up 34% of North Carolina’s confirmed COVID-19 cases, despite making up just over 12% of the state’s population.
+The majority of Siembra’s members and Latinx people in the state also work in industries considered “essential” and were never forced to close.

 “As has been true during regional tornados and hurricanes, Siembra instantly became a critical source of Spanish-language information for our 30,000 Facebook followers and thousands more who receive our text message alerts,” says Siembra’s Interim Director, Andrew Willis Garcés.
 “We started hosting livestreams in Spanish with public health experts, tenant organizers and local city attorneys and others who could explain not just the shutdown orders, but how they could virtually organize to advocate for themselves and family members.”

-Some of those virtual conversations pulled in as many as 10,000 views within a few hours, as Spanish-speaking North Carolinians listened to advice on how to navigate situations like what to do about a rural school district not making accommodations for students who did not have Wi-Fi at home or how to handle outbreaks at work where they were not being offered PPO – in violation of the CARES Act.
+Some of those virtual conversations pulled in as many as 10,000 views within a few hours, as Spanish-speaking North Carolinians listened to advice on how to navigate situations like what to do about a rural school district not making accommodations for students who did not have Wi-Fi at home or how to handle outbreaks at work where they were not being offered preferred provider organization coverage — in violation of the CARES Act.

 When getting PPO equipment became an issue, Siembra members relied on their sewing skills to create a mask making business that not only provided basic protection, but also raised funds for families who could access traditional government assistance.